Water Chemistry Water Chemistry — Can Pool pH Be Too High? Problems & How to Lower It

 Quick Answer

 Yes, pool pH can definitely be too high.
-When pH exceeds 7.8, it causes cloudy water, reduced chlorine effectiveness, equipment damage, and skin/eye irritation.
+When pH exceeds 7.8, it causes cloudy water, reduced chlorine effectiveness, and equipment scaling, plus water that can feel slippery or dry (burning eyes are more often from chloramines than from high pH).
 Lower it gradually with muriatic acid or sodium bisulfate.

 Problems Caused by High pH